 - 2 – 3 tablespoons White Wine;

-Prepare your bok choy by slicing each in half lengthways and then section the halves, trimming away the hard root parts.
-Make the sections about the thickness of a man’s thumb and keep the white parts separate from the green for now…
+- Prepare the Bok Choy by slicing each in half lengthways and then section the halves, trimming away the hard root parts.
+Make the sections about the thickness of a man’s thumb and keep the white/light green parts separate from the dark green leaves.